 Keep reading to find out!

 Can You Use Your Roku in a Hotel Room?

-Depending on your Roku model, you will need to check for a few different things on your hotel TV to see if it can be connected to hotel TV.
-If you have a newer model like the Roku Streaming Stick+ or the Roku Express 4K you’ll need to look for an HDMI port.
+Depending on your Roku model, you will need to check for a few different things on your hotel TV to see whether the Roku device can connect to the hotel TV or not.
+If you have a newer model like the Roku Streaming Stick+ or the Roku Express 4K, you’ll need to look for an HDMI port on the TV.

 If you’re worried about your hotel TV’s state and want to know how to properly prepare, call them in advance and ask.
 It’s always better to be safe than sorry when planning if your Roku is going international with you.